 1783: Gotthold Ephraim Lessing’s “Nathan the Wise” which the church refused to be allowed to be produced during the author’s life time was performed for the first time today in Berlin.

-1799: Napoleon called for establishing Jerusalem as a city for the Jews.
+1799: Napoleon called for establishing Jerusalem for the Jews.

 1804: In Saverne, France, the town’s Chief Rabbi and his wife gave birth to Jacob Libermann who converted to Catholicism and as Marie-Paul Liebrmann founded the Congregation of the Immaculate Heart of Mary